-Canada ranked 12th out of 189 countries on the latest Human Development Index, scoring highly for a whole host of categories, from life expectancy and gross national income, to security and socio-economic development.
+Canada ranked 12th out of 189 countries on the 2018 Human Development Index, scoring highly for a whole host of categories, from life expectancy and gross national income, to security and socio-economic development.

 With a lower cost of living, a focus on sports and enjoying the outdoors, many expats choose to head to Canada to improve their quality of life – in fact Canada rated number three globally in the latest Quality of Life rankings according to a study by US News & World Report.

 3. The Great Outdoors

 If your idea of a great lifestyle involves spectacular scenery, hiking trails and biking routes, winters spent flying down ski slopes and summers bathing in crystalline lakes, Canada could be the country for you.